OlutolaFakehinde/Travel_Insurance_PlotlyDash/README.md

 #### Procedure
 Some of the charts plotted and used to achieve the above considerations are:
 1. Number of travellers based on the available data was determined
-2. Average incoome of traveller
+2. Average income of traveller
 3. Number of frequent flyers determined
 4. Travellers type of employment
 5. Age distribution of travellers